To instruct Jonathan please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Jonathan is highly regarded in this field and has developed an extensive construction and engineering practice in England and Wales and overseas, particularly in the Middle East.
 He regularly appears before arbitrators and judges in the Technology and Construction Court and has considerable experience of conducting arbitrations in the Middle East, remotely as well as in person.
 He is frequently instructed in cases involving highly technical material.

 Jonathan’s clients include major corporations, government departments and agencies, national and international companies, contractors and developers.

-Represented a German client in a long international arbitration under ICC rules concerning the supply and installation of all the plant and processing equipment in a substantial new factory in the UK.
+Representing a German client in a long international arbitration under ICC rules concerning the supply and installation of all the plant and processing equipment in a substantial new factory in the UK.
 Case involved detailed engineering and process evidence, as well as lengthy and complex factual evidence and consideration of the concept of “willful default”.

-Represented the main Contractor in a major dispute with an employer arbitrated under DIAC rules arising out of a FIDIC contract for the construction of four blocks of flats.
+Representing the main Contractor in a major dispute with an employer arbitrated under DIAC rules arising out of a FIDIC contract for the construction of four blocks of flats.
 The arbitration, in the UAE, involved two evidentiary hearings and detailed consideration of construction delays and their causes and allegations of defective construction.
-There were substantial technical issues and the Tribunal had appointed an independent engineering expert of their own, iin addition to the parties’ own experts.
+There were substantial technical issues and the Tribunal appointed an independent engineering expert of their own, in addition to the parties’ own experts.

 Representing a major construction company in a substantial Defective Premises Act action in the TCC, brought by multiple claimants, arising out of the construction of two blocks of flats in Leeds and a further action; the claims involved novel points of law on class actions and the measure of damages in Defective Premises Act cases.

 Representing contractors in the Court of Appeal in a construction case involving points of law on appeal on the status of an adjudication award and the effect of Calderbank letters on costs; brought in to conduct appeal after adverse decisions below.